centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 |        3 |       7 | 196615 |

 There are three states for this message:

 * START: here is the first state, this message initializes which metrics have to be rebuilt.
 * DATA: once the START state has been sent, one or more messages with DATA state may be sent to the RRD broker.
 * END: When all the rebuild events have been sent, this one is sent to close the rebuilds.
-And the RRD broker falls back in a nominal state.
+And the RRD broker falls back into a nominal state.

 The [protobuf message](https://developers.google.com/protocol-buffers/docs/proto3)
 is the following: